Read time 5 minutes

 Steps given below can help you to rename a SQL Server or Azure SQL Server using SQL Server Management Studio:

 You’ve renamed the SQL Server database successfully using SQL Server Management Studio.

 This method not only will help you in renaming the SQL Server Database using T-SQL, it will also assist you to set the database in single-user mode, and after renaming, place database back in multi-user mode.

 Database renaming has been done successfully, and the process included setting the database in single-user mode and upon database renaming, reverting it to multi-user mode using Transact-SQL.

 There may be times when the SQL Database file(s) – MDF/NDF, become corrupt or inaccessible and all your crucial data would be at high risk of data loss, that data could be of your customers, and gathering all the information again would waste lots of hours.
 This won’t be good for business.
 Such situations are very critical, as finding the right solution becomes necessary.

-Kernel SQL Database Recovery is the best find you can have for this purpose.
+Kernel for SQL Database Recovery is the best find you can have for this purpose.
 It recovers large size database file(s) – both MDF/NDF, creates the backup script of restored databases, recover multiple database file at once, etc.

-SQL Database Recovery tool offers support for different versions of Microsoft SQL Server – 2019, 2016, 2014, 2012, 2008, etc. It doesn’t matter which version of SQL Server you’re using on your system, download the tool from the website, install it and jump on using the software.
+The tool offers support for different versions of Microsoft SQL Server – 2019, 2016, 2014, 2012, 2008, etc. It doesn’t matter which version of SQL Server you’re using on your system, download the tool from the website, install it and jump on using the software.